"Encourage each other daily, while it is still today." -Hebrews 3:13

 P.S.

-Pray for peace at home, in Ukraine, Russia, the Middle East, and around the world.
+Pray for peace at home and around the world.
 Donate to a cause that tugs at your heart.
 Take care of those around you; take care of our planet.
-Pray for the families around the globe whose lives have been torn apart by war and natural disasters.
+Pray for the people around the globe whose lives have been torn apart by war and natural disasters.

 Photo credit: Free-images.com